avifenesh/ratelimit_bench/README.md

 # Rate Limiter Benchmark

-A comprehensive benchmark suite for comparing Valkey and Redis performance with rate-limiter-flexible.
+A comprehensive benchmark suite for comparing Valkey and Redis performance with [rate-limiter-flexible](https://github.com/animir/node-rate-limiter-flexible).

 ## Project Overview

-This project benchmarks rate limiting performance using Valkey and Redis with the rate-limiter-flexible package.
-The main goal is to compare different rate limiter implementations in a fair but strategic manner – with a focus on highlighting Valkey and Valkey Glide's performance advantages.
+This project benchmarks rate limiting performance using [Valkey](https://valkey.io/) and Redis with the rate-limiter-flexible [package](https://www.npmjs.com/package/rate-limiter-flexible).
+The main goal is to compare different rate limiter implementations in a fair manner – but with a focus on highlighting Valkey and [Valkey Glide's](<https://github.com/valkey-io/valkey-glide>) performance advantages.

 ## Architecture